vita-rust/vitasdk-sys/README.md

 $ export VITASDK=/opt/vitasdk
 ```

+## Features

+### Stubs (`*_stub`)

+To be able to use any function available in this crate, you'll need to enable
+the related features, which will cause the required stub to be linked.
+You can
+find which any function a stub requires by looking at [docs.rs/vitasdk-sys](https://docs.rs/vitasdk-sys).

+Example: to find which stub is required to use `sceDisplaySetFrameBuf`, search
+for it on docs.rs.
+You'll find `Available on crate feature SceDisplay_stub only.`
+there, which means that you'll need to enable `SceDisplay_stub` to use it.

+### `vitasdk-utils`

+This feature just enables some functions provided by vitasdk.
+Just like the
+stubs, you can figure which functions require it by looking at docs.rs.

+### `bindgen`

+The `bindgen` feature makes the crate generate bindings at compile-time
+using headers from the system's vitasdk (on `$VITASDK`), instead of using the
+pre-generated bindings.

-You also need [bindgen's requirements](https://rust-lang.github.io/rust-bindgen/requirements.html), which may already be on your system.
+To use this feature you also need [bindgen's requirements](https://rust-lang.github.io/rust-bindgen/requirements.html),
+which may already be on your system.

 ## Manually updating the submodule